RH3D/E3NG_docs/donate.md

 layout: default
 nav_order: 8
 ---
+# SUPPORT MY WORK
-Ender 3 NG will always be free to use, but developing a project of this size, variability and compatibility is a huge amount of work, it takes lot of time, effort and requires resources to test and improve the design.
+Ender 3 NG will always be free to use, but developing a project of this size, variability and compatibility is a huge amount of work, it takes lot of time, effort and requires resources to test and improve the design and maintain it up to date.

-If you decide to support my work and help cover the cost of the project and other future plans, you can use some of the following links.
-Also using affiliate links in the BOM helps a bit with no added cost to you.
+If you decide to directly support my work and help cover the cost of the project and other future plans, you can use some of the following links.

+You can also do so by using affiliate links in the BOM or through the [feedback] which also helps with no added cost to you.

-Thank you a lot!
+#### Thank you a lot!

 <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Ko-fi', '#28b5e0', 'E1E1JZ5FS');kofiwidget2.draw();</script>